SouthernPark/AutoMLFaceMask/README.md

    In this project, we have achieved both methods.
    And in the latter passage, we will mainly foucus on how to deploy the offline module because it is a little bit harder.

-## II.Export the trained module and Copy it to local dir
+## Export the trained module and Copy it to local dir
    >(1) Export the trained module to google bucket After you trained the edge module, you can export it to your google cloud bucket.